Introduction to MySQL TIMESTAMPDIFF()

 Output:

-Since, we have passed the minute as the unit argument, the result of the query calculates only minute and returns 45 as output.
+Since we have passed the minute as the unit argument, the query’s result calculates only the minute and returns 45 as output.
 But the actual output should be 45 minutes and 41 seconds.
-If we want the output to be in second we have to pass second in the unit argument.
+If we want the output to be in second, we must pass second in the unit argument.

 Query: